KhaelK138/KhaelK138.github.io/markdown/Networking.md

 - This enables MITM attacks pretty easy, though you naturally have to be physically present to make it happen

 **Setup**
-- Let's say we're MITM-ing a firewall and a PC, which have a direct ethernet connection
+- Let's say we're MITM-ing a firewall and a PC, which currently have a direct ethernet connection between one another
-- Configure the switch using the web GUI to mirror traffic from port 1 to port 5
+- Using the web GUI, configure the switch to mirror traffic from port 1 to port 5
 - Plug firewall ethernet into port 1, and plug port 2 into the PC
   - Routing should be automatically handled, even if (and maybe only if) the IP range doesn't match the range of the switch itself
     - Switch is 192.168.0.239 by default, I changed mine to 172.16.1.239 just to avoid any conflicts